 "All children are born artists" - Pablo Picasso

-The Art, Design and Technology Department currently has a variety of very well-resourced teaching rooms and studios alongside a variety of other teaching and learning areas and generous storage space.
-The academic year 2020-21 is seeing a major expansion in the provision of permanent workspaces for all Sixth Form Art and Photography students.
-In addition to this, there are three main Art and Design classrooms and two well equipped computer suites.
+The Art, Design & Technology Department currently has well-resourced teaching rooms and studios alongside a variety of other teaching and learning areas and generous storage space.
+There has recently been a major expansion in the provision of permanent individual workspaces for all A Level students in Art & Design (Fine Art) and Art & Design (Photography).
+In addition, there are three main Art & Design classrooms and two well-equipped computer suites.

-At Key Stage 3, students follow a diverse programme of study which includes an introduction to as many techniques as possible in rotational structures that encompass 3D and new media alongside other Fine Art disciplines.
-The Edexcel / Pearson examination board is used at both GCSE and A Level in Art and Design.
+At Key Stage 3, students follow a diverse programme of study.
+This includes an introduction to many techniques in modular structures encompassing 3D and new media alongside other Fine Art disciplines.
+The Edexcel/Pearson examination specification is used at both GCSE and A Level in Art & Design.
 There is an outstanding library and database resource to help students identify inspirational practitioners, and our facilities support the production of highly ambitious work.

-In Fine Art, students are encouraged to work imaginatively and expressively in a wide range of media including drawing, painting, printmaking, sculpture, textiles and mixed media.
-The use of new media is also encouraged to allow a very inclusive course for those students less sure in traditional skills.
-Students studying GCSE Photography experiment with media, processes and techniques which are supported by a spacious darkroom and a range of new computers.
-All students possess their own iPad that helps to facilitate rapid artist research, primary source gathering and additional digital experiments.
+In Fine Art, students are encouraged to work imaginatively and expressively in a wide range of media, including drawing, painting, printmaking, sculpture, textiles and mixed media.
+The use of new media is also encouraged to allow an inclusive course for those students less confident in traditional skills.
+Students studying GCSE Art & Design (Photography) experiment with media, processes and techniques, utilising a spacious darkroom and a range of new computers.
 At A Level, we continue to offer both Fine Art and Photography.